mas-dse-ringhilt/american_gut_capstone_dashboard/README.md

 To launch the web app UI run the following:
 `python dash_app.py`

-Then open up your web browser and go to 'http://localhost:8050/'
+Then open up your web browser and go to http://localhost:8050/

+### Links
+full repository of related prequisite work: https://github.com/mas-dse-ringhilt/DSE-American-Gut-Project